-Especially the deep sleep phases shortly after falling asleep are of great importance, because "during this time the body's own repair systems are particularly active.
-Growth hormones are released, which are also known as fountain of youth hormones", says smartsleep founder and sleep expert Dr. Markus Dworak.
-The so-called human growth hormones (HGH) are involved in almost all functions in our body, control cell renewal, enzyme production and help to build up connective tissue.
+Especially the deep sleep phases shortly after falling asleep are of great importance, because "the body's own repair systems are particularly active during this time.
+Growth hormones are released, which are also known as the fountain of youth hormones," says smartsleep founder and sleep expert Dr. Markus Dworak.
+The so-called human growth hormones (HGH) are involved in almost all functions in our body, control cell renewal, enzyme production and help build connective tissue.
 The better the quality of sleep, the more HGH can be released and the better skin, hair, nails and tissue can regenerate.
-In this way, the elasticity and resilience of the skin is maintained and the moisture content is regulated.
+This preserves the skin's resilience and elasticity and regulates its moisture content.

 #2 Sleep detoxifies the body

-During the nightly rest phase, harmful substances in the body are broken down and the pH value is brought back to an alkaline level.
-Our bodies cleanse and detoxify by neutralizing and breaking down acids, toxins and waste products that have been produced during the day or absorbed by the body during sleep.
-This creates the best conditions for a healthy skin.
+During the nightly rest phase, pollutants in the body are broken down and the pH value is brought back to an alkaline level.
+Our bodies cleanse and detoxify by neutralizing and breaking down the acids, toxins and waste products that have been created during the day or have been absorbed by the body during sleep.
+This creates the best conditions for a healthy complexion.

-During sleep the number of immune cells in the body increases, which are also responsible for the formation of a defence barrier of the skin.
-This is needed to protect against UV radiation and other harmful environmental influences and is important to keep the external appearance healthy.
+During sleep, the number of immune cells in the body increases, which are also responsible for the formation of a protective barrier in the skin.
+This is needed to protect against UV radiation and other harmful environmental influences and is important for keeping the external appearance healthy.
 During sleep, the skin cells also stimulate the production of protective antioxidants, which protect our cells from oxidative stress, i.e. destruction by aggressive substances.

 #4 Lack of sleep promotes skin aging

-Good sleep is important not only to promote positive effects, but also to prevent the negative consequences of sleep deprivation.
-Studies show that after just one sleepless night the moisture content of the skin decreases and its protective barriers regenerate less well!
-Persistent sleep deprivation disrupts the natural recovery processes because the stress hormone cortisol is produced in greater quantities.
-It promotes the breakdown of collagen and stimulates the production of fat and sebum in the skin, which can lead to clogging of skin pores and pimples.
+Good sleep is not only important to promote positive effects, but also to prevent the negative consequences of a lack of sleep.
+Studies show that after just one sleepless night, the skin's moisture content decreases and its protective barriers regenerate less well!
+Persistent lack of sleep disrupts the natural recovery processes because the stress hormone cortisol is produced in excess.
+It promotes the breakdown of collagen and stimulates the skin's oil and sebum production, which can lead to clogged skin pores and pimples.
 As a result, the skin dries out and becomes pale, sallow and thin.
 Cortisol also accelerates skin aging and promotes the formation of wrinkles.

-How well we sleep ultimately affects our mood and well-being.
-Those who wake up well rested and refreshed are usually in a better mood, more resistant to stress and more self-confident!
-And what makes us more beautiful than a strong self-confidence and an honest smile on our lips?
+How well we sleep ultimately affects our state of mind and well-being.
+Those who wake up well rested and rested are usually in a better mood, more resistant to stress and more self-confident!
+And what makes us more beautiful than strong self-confidence and an honest smile on our faces?

-Convinced?
-A sufficiently long and restful sleep is an essential basis for a healthy and attractive appearance and is the most important phase in protecting and maintaining one's own beauty.
+Well, convinced?
+Sufficiently long and restful sleep forms an essential basis for a healthy and attractive appearance and is the most important phase in protecting and maintaining your own beauty.

-Tip: We recommend about 7 - 8 hours of sleep.
-Particularly important are the deep sleep phases, which mainly take place in the first three to four hours after falling asleep.
+Tip: About 7 - 8 hours of sleep are recommended.
+The deep sleep phases, which mainly take place in the first three to four hours after falling asleep, are particularly important.

-Lack of sleep leads to the release of stress hormones, inhibits the regenerative processes and thus promotes skin aging and wrinkle formation
+Lack of sleep leads to the release of stress hormones, inhibits regenerative processes and thus promotes skin aging and wrinkling

-A restful sleep promotes well-being and self-confidence, improves mood and has a positive effect on your charisma.
+Refreshing sleep promotes well-being and self-confidence, puts you in a better mood and has a positive effect on your charisma.